agora-protocol/website-v2/website/contributing/how-to-run-and-write-tests.md

 ## Running Tests

 This section is about testing your changes to React Native as a contributor.
-If you haven't yet, go through the steps to set up your development environment for [building projects with native code](/docs/environment-setup).
+If you haven't yet, go through the steps to set up your development environment for [building projects with native code].

 ### JavaScript Tests